Ankr-network/ankr-docs/pages/app-chains/exchange-readiness-program.md

 ## Why trust Ankr?
 Ankr has long-standing relationships with many popular CEXs and has helped to position several partner projects for success in the Web3 industry.
-Ankr will expertly advise AppChain teams in order to help them complete the technical due diligence process with exchanges.
+Ankr will expertly advise AppChain teams to help them complete the technical due diligence process with exchanges.

 ## What’s included in the Exchange-Readiness program?
 Ankr will use its experience and relationships to make sure you have the best chance of getting your tokens listed on major exchanges the first time.